Anik-svg/cpp-atm-project-pjt2/README.md

 # cpp-atm-project
-This is a simple c++ atm project for fun.
+this is a simple concept code of an atm machine's billing system. totally begginer project of mine.